abjer/sds/src/content/page/readings.md

 We learn two powerful tools in data structuring: combining different data sets and the-split-apply-combine framework which is called `groupby` in pandas.

 #### Required reading
-- PDA, chapters 8 and 10
+- PDA: chapters 8 and 10
 - Wickham, Hadley.
 2011. “[The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/article/view/v040i01)”.
 Journal of Statistical Software 40(1).

 ## Session 8: Scraping 1 - Data Collection
+We learn to create and collect datasets from the web.
+This means interacting with apis and webpages and extracting information from unstructured webpages.
 #### Required readings

 - Chapter 2: "Working with Web Data and APIs." in **[Big Data and Social Science: A Practical Guide to Methods and Tools](http://www.bigdatasocialscience.com/home)** edited by Ian Foster, Rayid Ghani, Ron S. Jarmin, Frauke Kreuter, and Julia Lane.